As solar technology progresses, we will see new breakthroughs and revitalize some old ideas.

 Well, with increased production, your ROI will be faster and a lot higher.
-This benefit decreases the payback period, and afterward, the investment rewards are higher.
+This benefit decreases the payback period; afterward, the investment rewards are higher.

 The Wood Mackenzie Consultancy predicts bifacial modules will account for 17% of the global market for solar panels in 2024.
-That’s a large amount, which means more investment into the technology to make it better and easier to produce, leading to a decrease in cost for buyers.
+That’s a large amount, which means more investment into the technology to make it better and easier to produce, leading to a lower cost for buyers.
 Now you are getting more money, higher production to meet your energy demand, and less upfront cost for the technology.
 That’s a win-win-win scenario for all users of bifacial energy.

 Furthermore, cost analyses show that installations for bifacial panels cost are on par with higher monofacial.
-If you install a tracking system for a commercial solar project, your system will cost around 15% higher, compared to monofacial.
+If you install a tracking system for a commercial solar project, your system will cost around 15% more than a monofacial PV.

-That may sound bad, but remember, the bifacial solar system will require up to 40% fewer modules, with a net 25% less cost.
-The yield of bifacial energy can be above 20%, up to almost 60% with optimized conditions using trackers.
-With proven results like these, bifacial panels become the best friends to owners with flat roofs or fields to put their PV arrays.
+That may sound bad, but remember, the bifacial solar PV system will require up to 40% fewer modules, with a net 25% less cost.
+The yield of bifacial energy can be above 20%, up to almost 60%, with optimized conditions using trackers.
+With proven results like these, bifacial panels become the best friends of owners with flat roofs or fields to put their PV arrays.

 In SoCal, there is only one place to get your bifacial panels, and that’s Option One Solar.
 These professionals have been in business since 1979 and have been installing bifacial modules since 2013.
 They are well aware of analyzing your site to achieve: